Conte Calls For courage To Save Italy At Talks With EU, IMF - UrduPoint

 He said he shared European Commission President Ursula von der Leyen's view that "we cannot allow ourselves to return to the pre-crisis status quo".

-- 'Our country's beauty' - The talks venue is a 17th century palace, the Casino del Bel Respiro, which Conte called a rare choice "to pay tribute to Italian beauty.
+- 'Italy saved lives' - The talks venue is a 17th century palace, the Casino del Bel Respiro, which Conte called a rare choice "to pay tribute to Italian beauty".

-"At a time when we conceive the revival, we must make sure the whole world focuses on our country's beauty."
-Listening and watching were Von der Leyen, the EU's economic affairs commissioner Paolo Gentiloni, European Council President Charles Michel, a former Belgian premier as well as International Monetary Fund director Kristalina Georgieva, a Bulgarian who previously served on the European Commission, the EU executive.
+Participating remotely were Von der Leyen, the EU's economic affairs commissioner Paolo Gentiloni, European Council President Charles Michel, as well as International Monetary Fund director Kristalina Georgieva, a Bulgarian who previously served on the European Commission, the EU executive.

-Despite the A-list from Europe, Italians such as far-right leader Matteo Salvini decided sit out Conte's conference, casting it as a media stunt designed to boost the premier's profile.
+"This is the moment for you to develop and implement an effective recovery plan," Von der Leyen said, adding the Commission will support Italy until recovery.

+Michel said that "by reinforcing Italy, we are also reinforcing Europe."
+"We must not forget," he added.
+"Italy's sacrifice probably indirectly saved lives in the rest of Europe".

 Although his approval ratings rose during the coronavirus emergency, Conte faces questions from prosecutors over his handling of the pandemic and now confronts political challenges over the threat of deep recession.